Rotor syndrome: Diagnosis

 Increased conjugated hyperbilirubinemia is the hallmark for diagnosing Rotor syndrome.
 There is no distinct black pigmentation of the liver as seen in a similar, Dubin-Johnson Syndrome.
 Genes, SLCO1B1 and SLCO1B3 that result in complete functional deficiencies of both protein products (OATP1B1 and OATP1B3, respectively), are also present.

 Rotor syndrome is largely a diagnosis of exclusion.
-Serological abnormalities in Rotor syndrome only include elevated total serum bilirubin (typically elevated between 2 to 5 mg/dL but may be as high as 20 mg/dL).
+Serological abnormalities in Rotor syndrome only include elevated total serum bilirubin (typically elevated between 2 and 5 mg/dL but may be as high as 20 mg/dL).

 Most of the time, alanine aminotransferase, aspartate aminotransferase, gamma-glutamyl transferase, and alkaline phosphatase levels are normal, but mild elevations can be seen.
 If any of these lab values are markedly elevated, investigation for other, more serious conditions is warranted.

 Imaging studies cannot diagnose Rotor syndrome but can help rule out other diseases that cause hyperbilirubinemia.
 For example, ultrasound of the liver and the biliary tree can help investigate the causes of extra-hepatic biliary obstruction.
 The gallbladder is visualized on oral cholecystography in Rotor syndrome while it is not visualized in Dubin Johnson syndrome.
 Ultimately, the best method of diagnosing the disease is the analysis of urine coproporphyrin excretion.
 The total urine coproporphyrin excretion in Rotor syndrome has a 2- to 5-fold elevation, with 65% constituting coproporphyrin I.